ldp77/gridline/README.md

 This project seeks to provide an objective preview of the 2023 College Football season by extrapolating the maximum amount of information possible through analysis of preseason betting lines.

+Rather than making predictions, in this project, betting lines will be used to paint a probabilistic picture of the 2023 season.
+This picture will include a game by game breakdown of the schedule, the probability of each possible win total from 0-12, neutral field lines for hypothetical matchups across college football, and more for each team in the FBS.

 ## Table of Contents

 1. [Introduction](#introduction)